NorthArrowResearch/sandbar-analysis-workbench/docs/Technical_Reference/database_object_model.md

 | Title          | TEXT (50), NN   |             |

 ## RemoteCameras

+This table has been deprecated, but persists in the database for backward compatibility.

 There is one record in this table for each remote camera setup within the Grand Canyon.
 Setups are identified by several code fields: